Bogotá is the capital and largest city of Colombia, it is located in the center of the country.

 Is it safe to party in Bogotá?

-Sorry to bring it up, but we believe that the issue of security must be addressed.
+Sorry to bring it up, but we believe that the safety issue must be addressed.

 Is Bogotá a safe city to party?
 The answer is: it depends on the area.